Mechanical Reference Repository

-A Railinc Company Identifier is required to use MRR.
-If you do not have one, your organization must first apply for and be assigned one.
-These codes help uniquely identify railroad-related industries.
+- Apply for a Railinc Identifier.
 Go to the Railinc Onboarding page to begin the application process.
 If you already have a Railinc Company Identifier, proceed to Step 2.

-MRR system users must establish a Railinc Single Sign-On (SSO) account to access the MRR application.
+- Register to use Railinc Single Sign-on.
 Click the Customer Login link in the upper right hand corner of http://www.railinc.com and login with your user ID and password, or select the Need to Register link and follow the prompts to establish your account and request access to MRR.
 If you already have an SSO account, proceed to Step 3.